 set_sfall_arg in both hooks).

 Changes argument value.
-This is usefull if you have several hook scripts attached to one hook point (see
+The argument number (argNum) is 0-indexed.
+This is useful if you have several hook scripts attached to one hook point (see

 void set_sfall_return(int value)